kojodoc/kojodoc.github.io/tutorials/lessons-level2/index.md

 16. [Hunted 7 - running in iKojo](hunted7-ikojo.html).
 17. [Hunted 8 - using a joystick to make the game mobile friendly](hunted8.html).

-* Exporting `Hunted 8` as a web-app that can run standalone on a PC and on mobile phones.
+* Exporting `Hunted 8` as a web-app that can run standalone on personal computers and on mobile phones.
 * Game 2 - Shooter
 * Game 3 - Runner
 * Game 4 - Falling letters